Myvar/icos-dev/docs.md

 {{TODO need to create the contracts first}}

-# Description of What ICOS Does
+# Description of what ICOS does

 ICOS is a program that takes your monolithic code and recompiles it or reweaves it into separate microservices that can then be deployed onto a kubernetes cluster.
 It does this by using interfaces as a natural separation between logic and simple dependency injection to bind the code by creating a proxy implementation of the interfaces; an internal communication protocol that is generated to form a custom binary protocol can then be introduced.